blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 To export your notes, follow these steps:

 1. From the "Annotations" menu select the "Notes Exporter..." menu item
 2. Select the export range.
-This tells Bookworm whether you want to export the notes of the whole book, or you just want to export the notes of the current section.
+This tells Bookworm whether you want to export the notes of the whole document, or you just want to export the notes of the current section.
 3. Select the output format.
 This determines the format of the file you get after exporting.
 Exporting to a plain-text gives you a simple, nicely formatted text file, exporting to HTML gives you a web page, and exporting to markdown gives you a markdown document which is a text format popular among expert computer users.
 4. If you want Bookworm to open the file to which your notes have been exported, you can check the "Open file after exporting" checkbox.
 5. Click Export.
 You will be asked to select the file name of the exported file, and the location to which the file is saved.
 Clicking "Save" will save the file, and open it if you have instructed Bookworm to do so.